badal-io/dataflow-timeseries-iot-gas-demo/README.md

 ![Rename](images/rename.png?raw=true "Rename")
 19. Add an additional "rename" plugin.
 Select "asset" as the "Operation" and set the "Find" field value to the default asset name that FogLAMP has assigned.
 Replace it with the actual device-Id, e.g. "Coriolis_01":
 ![Rename Device](images/rename_device.png?raw=true "Rename Device")
-20. Using the menu bar on the left side of the UI, click on "North" and then click on "Add+" in the upper right of the North Services screen.
+20. Using the menu bar on the left side of the GUI, click on "North" and then click on "Add+" in the upper right of the North Services screen.
 Select "GCP" from the list and provide a unique name for the asset.
 Click on "Next".
 21. Enter your Project ID and region, and the following default values for the Registry ID, Device ID, and Key Name.
 Terraform has already configured the private key required to connect FogLAMP and GCP IoT Core, so all that's required is to enter the default key name:
 ![FogLAMP North](images/foglamp_north.png?raw=true "FogLAMP North")
 22. Click on "Next" to enable the GCP plugin.